-We encourage you to make the most of your Orientation Experience: attend the events, ask questions, and get to know your leaders and classmates.
 Discover the rich history and traditions of this Faculty as you earn your Pink Tie and discover what it truly means to be a part of this unique community.
 And it doesn't end when classes start: get involved in MathSoc, Feds, and the many student clubs and services on this campus; take part in RezLife or Off-Campus Community events.
 You may even wish to become an Orientation Leader yourself!

-Math Orientation 2014 is the product of a year of planning that has been a truly amazing experience for the four of us, and we hope that our hard work has paid off in making this week one of the best of your lives.
+Math Orientation 2015 is the culmination of a lot of hard work from a lot of passionate people.
+We can't speak for all of them, but it has been a truly amazing experience for the three of us, and we hope that all our hard work has paid off in making this week one of the best of your lives.